mako-framework/docs/03_databases/03_orm.md

 	$user2->reload();

-> Optimistic locking will also check for stale records when deleting, although not when deleting through a relation.
+> Optimistic locking will also check for stale records when deleting, although not when bulk deleting.

 --------------------------------------------------------